openjs-foundation/cross-project-council/mentorship/2020/google-season-of-docs/README.md

 **Proposal Title**: ES Modules Documentation

 **Description**: The Node.js ECMAScript modules support is gradually working its way towards stability, with the major features of the implementation now finally largely set.
-The documentation has evolved to document each new feature as it has been added, but at this point a wholistic approach is needed to consolidate the information in a way that is easily accessible to users based on what they are seeking to understand or accomplish.
+The documentation has evolved to document each new feature as it has been added that would now benefit from a top-down consolidation of the information in a way that is easily accessible to users based on what they are seeking to understand or accomplish.
 Reworking, structuring or polishing the documentation as a single piece of technical writing is critical to ensuring users are able to achieve their goals with modules in Node.js quickly and easily.

 **Expected outcomes**: Ensure Node.js documentation on modules is accessible to all users, from a new user writing their first application and publishing their first package to a seasoned OS developer maintaining a package for many JS environments.